karthikappy/vue3-flask-moviedb-ui/README.md

 # python-moviedb-ui
-Experimentation with different python web frameworks as well as different web ui frameworks using the free TMDB API
+This repository is a space to expertiment with different python web frameworks as well as different web ui frameworks using the free TMDB (The Movie DB) API